The EduGrow program is all about growing good food, good learning and good times at school.

 The program celebrates people and projects who are making a difference to improve student participation, learning and health and wellbeing in inclusive, fun ways where they live in remote, rural and regional Australia.

-EduGrow is built around a friendly awards program in the spirit of which everyone who participates is a winner.
+EduGrow has been built around a friendly awards program in the spirit of which everyone who participates is a winner.
 Participants have the opportunity to share their achievements and entries and so provide practical tips, ideas and inspiration to other students, schools and communities.

 The EduGrow program does a few things, it:

-- conducts the EduGrow awards to recognise and celebrate special students and schools who grow and learn in special places and growing conditions
+- has conducted the EduGrow awards to recognise and celebrate special students and schools who grow and learn in special places and growing conditions

 - develops and shares information – EduGrow website and Facebook